 Interoperability is an essential aspect of this.
 Unless data is clean, and can be processed and moved across platforms and apps easily, useful insights are always going to be difficult to achieve.
 Alongside that concern, data needs to adhere to regulatory compliance and security needs.

-User-friendly, expertly built and designed patient portals and mHealth apps are fast becoming part of the new norm for healthcare in 2020.
+User-friendly, expertly built and designed patient portals and mHealth apps are fast becoming part of the new norm for healthcare.
 The data from these apps helps providers improve patient journey’s, care, medicine, and treatment plans, within the context of improving healthcare outcomes.

 Patients, payers and providers all benefit from the introduction of these apps.
 As part of developing an app, companies need to have data prepared to ensure high levels of healthcare data interoperability and security.